parnikkapore/tp/docs/DeveloperGuide.md

 * The natural parser we are using does not support parsing time.
 We decided that this is an acceptable tradeoff as the benefit of being able to enter the date in the format most intuitive to the user outweighs the small and rarely used benefit of being able to track the time of the deadline.
 * The `add` command shares the `m/` prefix for modules with the other commands.
   * The `by/` prefix is chosen for the deadline, as it is a good compromise between brevity and comprehensibility ("do this *by* a certain date").
+* Tasks with the same name and module as a preexisting task will be considered an unintentional duplicate and will not be added.
+We decided to use this criteria as recurring assignments we've seen in SoC so far have a unique postfix (e.g. Lab 1, Lab 2)

 ### \[Proposed\] Undo/redo feature